zyradyl-moe/archive.zyradyl.moe/site/index.md

 I take pride on keeping my website as minimal as possible, even if that means the number of commits is excessive, or I spend hours comparing different fonts in an effort to find one that is bold, but not loud.
-However, as a side effect of this, I frequently realize I don't have any place to thank the people who's code or other work has contributed to helping me to host, and design, this website.
+However, as a side effect of this, I frequently realize I don’t have any place to thank the people who’s code or other work has contributed to helping me to host, and design, this website.
 That is what this page is for.
 Feel free to give the awesome people below a look to find out more about them.